pedrocrvz/earnest-ernest-marketplace/docs/avoiding_common_attacks.md

 ### Lock pragmas to specific compiler version

-All contract are loacked using `pragma solidity 0.5.2;`.
+All contracts are locked using `pragma solidity 0.5.2;`.

 ### Avoid using tx.origin